Hemant210/Hemant210/README.md

 > _"Discipline is choosing between what you want now and what you want most."_ – Abraham Lincoln
 > _"Sometimes the elegant implementation is just a function."_ — John Carmack

-💙 **Thanks for stopping by!**
-⭐️ _If you find my work inspiring, feel free to follow & star my repos!_

 ---